What is a context window?

 - Reference specific functions rather than whole files

-3. Enable Auto-compact
+3. Enable auto-compact

-CodinIT can automatically summarize long conversations:
+CodinIT can automatically summarize long conversations to free up space in the context window:

 - Settings → Features → Auto-compact